pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

 XPPython3 installs a single menu item, "XPPython3", on the plugin menu.
 From there, you can:

+* **Disable** - disables all scripts.
 * **Enable** - only useful if you've disabled the scripts.
-  * **Disable** - disables all scripts.
 * **Reload** - Stops and restarts python, reloading all scripts.
 While this works, note that some plugins do not clean up after themselves, so loading all python plugins may result in duplications.

+There is also an **About** menu item which further describes this plugin, including links to documentation and current version number.

+The XPPython3 menu includes two final items:

+* **Version** -- with an indication if you're using the most current version.
+If you're not using the most current version, selecting this item will attempt to update your XPPython3 version to the latest.
+  (It will not change Python versions, just XPPython3 plugin versions.)
+If successful, the new version is downloaded, but you'll need to restart X-Plane to have the new plugin take effect.
+* **Pip Package Installer** -- *pip* is a python-based installer that is common used to install python packages (i.e., modules or script libraries).
+While Python comes with lots of built-in libraries, you may need to install some 3rd party libraries.
+Using this installer will make sure the libraries are installed into the proper version of python on your computer.
+This is *not* to be used to install X-Plane plugins.
+If your python plugin requires additional Python packages, your plugin should tell you which packages you'll need to install.

 Logging
 =======

+There are two main log files.
+(Any particular plugin may also create their own log file.)

+* **Log.txt**: The standard X-Plane Log file
+* **XPPython3.log**: Standard output for python plugins

 `Log.txt`
 *********